4y8/watib/doc/wasm-as-spec.md

 us if you find anything missing.

 ## Unreachable insertion
-Wasm-as tend to replace unreachable code by unreachable and add unreachable after blocks that don't exit.
+Wasm-as tend to replace dead code code by `unreachable` and add `unreachable` after blocks that don't exit.
 While semantically preserving, this transformation can transform invalid code in valid code.
 For instance, the following function is not well-typed according to the spec.
 But wasm-as inserts an `unreachable` at